-SDSU Extension Master Gardeners that do not have access to a computer should consult with their Master Gardener Club Leadership.
-Master Gardeners not associated with a club or that could not obtain the assistance needed through their club should contact SDSU Extension Master Gardener Staff for assistance: sdsu.sdmg@sdstate.edu.
+SDSU Extension Master Gardeners that do not have access to a computer should consult with their Master

+Gardener Club Leadership to get assistance from a Master Gardener mentor.
+Master Gardeners not associated with a club or that could not obtain the assistance needed through their club should contact SDSU Extension Master Gardener Staff for assistance: SDSU.SDMG@sdstate.edu.